roguelike01/Hoe/content/authors/admin/_index.md

 status:
   icon: ☕️
 superuser: true
-title: Alice Wu 吳恩達
+title: Santos Flores
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Santos Flores is a aspiring professor who currently holds a degree in English with a teaching certificate for ELA 7-12.
+His interests include creative writing in regards to world building, D&D and the narratives that, reading, and  which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}